alexeyoganezov/oldskull/README.md

 }
 ```

-To create a Reference we just pass a View and a CSS selector of the
+To create a Reference just pass a View and a CSS selector of the
-needed Element to the Reference constructor.
+needed element to the constructor and specify referenced element type
+in generic.

 Actual Element can be obtained by `get()` call.